MolenGeekXR/FootstepsNote/README.md

 - 10h38  to 11h43 : 15  casques à 4 personnes first step update
 - 5 minutes 20 = set one casque before waiting for update to start.

+Launch break while all headset reload and update are installing.
+So many headset make the internet very slow.